What is Cervical Cryotherapy?

 You should call your healthcare provider right away, as these symptoms are signs of an infection.

 Another risk of cryotherapy is that it may not destroy all of the abnormal cells, especially if there are abnormal cells deeply embedded into the cervical tissue.
 Further treatment may be necessary, which is why follow-up pap smears are so important.

 Cryotherapy RecoveryCryotherapy is a minimally-invasive procedure.
-Most women can return to their day-to-day activities the same day without much interruption.
+Most women can return to their day-to-day activities on the same day without much interruption.